Aburraq/me-myRandomExercises/README.md

 Whole story started with a need to sort data.
 Thus, name is sorting-arrays :)
 I used bootstrap to review a few topics, and javascript to maintain operations.
 ## Exercise 3:
 I have seen a rock paper scissors game exercise.
 I love games, so I just could not resist to code it.
 Ofc added lots of style and array properties to make it more advanced project.
+You can see the exercise instructions here: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors